Badel2/slime_seed_finder/README.md

 # slime_seed_finder

-This program finds minecraft world generation seeds given enough slime chunks.
+This program finds minecraft world generation seeds using slime chunks and biomes.
-Since slime chunks are 10% of all the chunks and there are 2^64 minecraft seeds, one would think that with 20 chunks you can find the seed, however thinks get interesting...

 ### Web demo
 There is a work in progress WebAssembly demo available at: